 Restaurants, Breweries, Wineries, & More

 Thunderbird Cafe—Vintage diner with a classic 50’s theme serving an impressively large menu of “south meets west” cuisine.
-In addition to indoor seating, they are currently offering patio dining and takeout in response to COVID-19.

 Purple Wolf Vineyard—Winery tasting room on a lavender farm outside of Harrisonburg.